Content

 • Suicidal thoughts

-Tell a prescriber about all the medications you take when getting antidepressants.
-A thorough overview allows the doctor to help you avoid dangerous meds interactions.
+Tell a prescriber about all the medications you currently take before an antidepressant is prescribed for you.
+A thorough overview allows the doctor to help you avoid potentially dangerous medication interactions.

 Serotonin syndrome symptoms

-SSRIs and SNRIs are typically safe to use with other drugs.
-Still, there are some interactions that you should be aware of and report taking any of these drugs to your doctor before commencing antidepressant treatment.
+SSRIs and SNRIs are typically safe to use with other medications.
+Still, there are some interactions that you should be aware of and it’s imperative that you report all medications that you are taking to your doctor before commencing antidepressant treatment.

-The drug interactions of SNRIs and SSRIs are similar, and the most common ones are given in the table below:
+The medication interactions of SNRIs and SSRIs are similar, and the most common ones are given in the table below:

 Phenelzine